 Ocean currents in the Australian region including the Tasman Outflow (blue) passing south of Tasmania towards the Indian Ocean.

-The findings, published this month in Geophysical Research Letters, confirm that the waters south of Tasmania form a ‘choke-point’ linking the major circulation cells in the Southern Hemisphere oceans.
+Published this month in Geophysical Research Letters the findings confirm that the waters south of Tasmania form a ‘choke-point’ linking the major circulation cells in the Southern Hemisphere oceans.

-Read more about Ocean ‘supergyre’ link to climate regulator (Media release 15 Aug 07).
+Download image at: Ocean 'supergyre' link to climate regulator